A robotic sorting system, PET packaging breakthrough and melt filter advancement took the limelight in this year’s Plastics Recycling Showcase.

 The Coca-Cola Co. worked with plastic producer Indorama Ventures and converter CKS Packaging to create a new recyclable bottle for Simply brand juices.

-The 89-ounce bottle uses Indorama’s PolyClear EBM PET 5507 resin, which can be molded using shuttle extrusion blow-molding equipment.
+The 89-liquid-ounce bottle uses Indorama’s PolyClear EBM PET 5507 resin, which can be molded using shuttle extrusion blow-molding equipment.
 The new PET allows for the replacement of PETG to make the bottles.
 PETG can gum up the PET recycling process.
 The development of the polymer itself was recognized in the first Plastics Recycling Showcase in 2016.
 The year before, it had received APR Critical Guidance recognition confirming its recyclability in the PET stream.

 The 89-ounce Simply juice bottle is the first commercial application for the plastic.
 Coca-Cola recently wrote about the bottle conversion project.